dan-mccabe/dan-mccabe.github.io/README.md

 # Dan McCabe's Personal Website

 This repository stores my personal website.
 It is based on [cvless](https://jamstackthemes.dev/theme/jekyll-cvless/),  a theme for static websites built with Jekyll, and deploys automatically to [https://dan-mccabe.github.io](https://dan-mccabe.github.io) using GitHub pages.
-You are free to adapt it for your own personal use under the MIT License.
+You are free to adapt it for your own use under the MIT License.

 ## Installation
 1. Clone this repository.
 2. Rename it to `[username].github.io`.
 3. Start editing!

 ## Local Development